torchlight-api/engine/README.md

 # TODO: Update once added to the registry.
 ```

+Torchlight Engine requires at least PHP 8.2, but PHP 8.4+ is recommended.

 ## Getting Started

 Torchlight Engine provides a `league/commonmark` extension, making it simple to start using Torchlight in your markdown-powered content.